shaileshpandit141/portfolio-builder/README.md

-# Django, React and TypeScript Initial Code with JWT Authentication
+# PBuilder - Portfolio Builder Web Application

-This project is a Initial Code for setting up a web application using Django for the backend with JWT (JSON Web Token) authentication, and React with TypeScript for the frontend.
+This project is a portfolio builder web application using Django for the backend with JWT (JSON Web Token) authentication, and React with TypeScript for the frontend.

 ## Features